-In dual-drug training, similar uniform increases were observed in early training for both drugs, with the first-line drug (lower penalty) initially increasing more, but with this increase reversed after about 100 episodes (recall that due to the choices of $\rho$ lower dosages of the first-line drug are needed to suppress the mutations that are not completely resistant to it compared to the dosages required to suppress mutations only affected by the last-line drug).
-By $\sim220$ episodes into training the first-line drug was not administered at all - but treatments were still successful since the last-line drug is capable of suppressing all cell types, albeit at a higher penalty.
+In dual-drug training, similar uniform increases were observed in early training for both drugs, with the first-line drug (lower penalty) initially increasing more, but with this increase reversed after about 100 episodes (recall that due to the choices of $\rho$ lower dosages of the first-line drug are needed to suppress those mutations that are not completely resistant to it compared to the dosages required to suppress mutations only affected by the last-line drug).
+By $\sim240$ episodes into training the first-line drug was not administered at all - but treatments were still successful since the last-line drug is capable of suppressing all cell types, albeit at a higher penalty.
 The last-line dosage continued to be uniformly decreased until treatment failures started occurring and was subsequently increased to the level at which it could suppress mutant populations without specialization.
 Decreases again began occurring at that point, and the policy also started applying the first-line drug again.
 Training from that point on involved specialization in response to mutation and experimentation with various amounts of the first-line and last-line drugs.
 When no mutations were experienced, the policy learned to administer no last-line drug at all (Fig.~\ref{fig:individualplotscombo}).

-Training was stopped after no further reduction was observed in the MSE loss and the actor policy loss had stabilized.
-The MSE loss flattened at $\sim \mathcal{O}\left(10^{-3}\right)-\mathcal{O}\left(10^{-2}\right)$, and this was observed to occur in single-drug training after a somewhat smaller number of training episodes than in dual-drug training for the same parameters (Fig.~\ref{fig:mseloss}).
-The policy parameters were saved every 100 episodes for later reference and the resulting policies were analyzed after training.
-Following training convergence (determined as described above) dosing was generally similar for policy parameters recorded at different episodes, with some minor fluctuations observed.
-In the dual-drug case, when no mutations were experienced, the learned policies either administered no last-line drug at all or negligibly small amounts of it only in the first and last time step (Fig~\ref{fig:individualplotscombo}).